safer-r/.github/profile/README.md

         - Expected structure of complex objects, like data frames and lists.
     - Seeding of the random number generator using an argument each time randomness is used, and protecting potential seeding in the global environment.
 - Intuitiveness
-    - Argument `...` not authorized in safer functions.
+    - Argument `...` not authorized in safer-r functions.
-    - Argument with `NA` as only value not authorized in safer functions, in order to deal with `if(all(X, na.rm = TRUE)){}` that would return `TRUE` if `X` is only made of `NA`.
+    - Argument with `NA` as only value not authorized in safer-r functions, in order to deal with `if(all(X, na.rm = TRUE)){}` that would return `TRUE` if `X` is only made of `NA`.
 - Explicit messages
     - Name of the functions and corresponding packages in all error and warning messages, including the embedding functions, so that we better know the origin of the message.
     - Explicit error messages,
     - All warning messages added in the error message string.
 <br /><br />
-## Make a safer function
+## Make a safer-r function

 - Recover the [Backbone.R code](https://github.com/safer-r/.github/tree/main/profile).
 - Follow the instructions [here](https://gael-millot.github.io/protocols/docs/Protocol%20167-rev0%20BACKBONE%20OF%20SAFER%20R%20FUNCTIONS.htm).
-- Warning: all the safer functions inside another safer function must have the safer_ckeck argument set to FALSE, to avoid repetitive checkings that would exponentially increase the function execution time.
+- Warning: all the safer-r functions inside another safer-r function must have the safer_ckeck argument set to FALSE, to avoid repetitive checkings that would exponentially increase the function execution time.
 <br /><br />
-## Make a safer script
+## Make a safer-r script

 - Could this script be written as a function?
 <br /><br />
-## safer Packages
+## safer-r Packages

-Functions from all these packages use the safer backbone and, thus, respect the criteria of the safer project.
+Functions from all these packages use the safer-r backbone and, thus, respect the criteria of the safer-r project.

 - [saferDev](https://github.com/safer-r/saferDev): R function and pipeline development.
 - [saferMatrix](https://github.com/safer-r/saferMatrix): matrix handling.